I STAND WITH YOU.

 As Delegate, Michelle works closely with local officials and education leaders, as well as with her colleagues in the General Assembly.
 She consistently advocates for common sense solutions to the problems facing our schools.
 When we address issues like ventilation in all school buildings, higher pay and collective bargaining rights for teachers, universal pre-K, and free community college for Virginians, we help to minimize education debt and increase access for all.

-As a small business owner, Michelle understands how the post-pandemic job market and economy are impacting our ability not just to earn a living, but to make ends meet.
-As a working mother, Michelle also understands the need to prioritize affordability and access to quality childcare, especially our families with limited financial resources.
+As a small business owner, Michelle understands how the post-pandemic job market and economy make it hard not just to earn a living, but to make ends meet.
+As a working mother, Michelle also prioritizes access to quality, affordable childcare, especially for families with limited financial resources.

-As Delegate, Michelle will fight for paid family medical leave and paid sick leave for all Virginians, champion workers’ rights, LGBTQ+ and immigrants rights, opportunities for small businesses, a living wage, and workforce training as ways to generate job growth now and as we transition to a greener, more competitive, equitable and diverse economy to give all working families and businesses a chance to prosper in Virginia.
+This means that, as Delegate, Michelle fights for paid family medical leave and paid sick leave for all Virginians.
+She champions workers’ rights, LGBTQ+ and immigrants rights, opportunities for small businesses, access to a living wage, and workforce training.
+This approach will generate job growth, both now and as we transition to a greener, more competitive, equitable, and diverse economy.
+That means giving all working families and businesses a chance to prosper in Virginia.